petripellinen/Portfolio/README.md

 5.3.
 Presentations

 Everyone of our group has to do a presentation at least two times.
 We decided to do the presentations alone to keep the group focused on the project while only one member is preparing the presentation.
 I have done three presentations now.
-All three of my presentations are shown in the end of this portfolio.
+All three of my presentations are shown in the links below.

  * 1.- [My first Presentation](cybersecurity_week2.pdf)